Christianity in the Middle East: Ottoman Empire

-The Ottoman Turks carried out a series of violent massacres of ethnic Assyrian and Armenian Christians in the 1870s; these killings, which resulted in over ten thousand deaths, were known as the Hamidian massacres.
-The settlement of the Persian Kurds along the eastern border was the first powerful action in changing the demographics of the Assyrian homeland.
-The Muslim Kurds remained loyal to the Ottomans as long as they were enjoying power and greatness.
+The Ottoman Turks carried out a series of violent anti-Christian genocides of Armenians, Assyrians, and Greeks between the late 19th and early 20th centuries.
+These include the massacres of ethnic Assyrian and Armenian Christians in the 1870s; these killings, which resulted in over ten thousand deaths, were known as the Hamidian massacres.
+The settlement of Muslim Kurds from the Qajar Empire along the eastern border was the first powerful action in changing the demographics of the Assyrian homeland.
+The Muslim Kurds remained loyal to the Ottoman Turks as long as they were enjoying power and greatness.
 The Ottoman Turks conducted a large-scale genocide and ethnic cleansing of the ancient and indigenous Greek, Armenian, Assyrian, and Maronite Christian inhabitants of Anatolia, northwestern Iran, the fringes of northern Iraq and northern Syria, and Mount Lebanon during and immediately after World War I, resulting in well over 3 million deaths among the 6 million Christians who were living in the Ottoman Empire in 1914 of 26 million inhabitants and large-scale deportations in the Armenian genocide, Assyrian genocide, Greek genocide, the Dersim Massacre, and the Great Famine of Mount Lebanon.